 WHO PAYS FOR A POSTMORTEM EXAM?

 When an autopsy is ordered by the medical examiner, it is paid for by Kalamazoo County, and there is

 A complete forensic autopsy is a comprehensive external and internal examination of the body after

-death and is performed at Sparrow Health Systems in Lansing.
+death and is performed at Western Michigan University Homer Stryker M.D.
+School of Medicine.
 Kalamazoo County residents are

 fortunate to have access to forensic pathologists who have completed advanced training in the